 If you’re a team lead, manager, or Scrum Master, use this data to view patterns in activity, gauge team performance, and spot opportunities for guidance.

-What can you do with the Work log?
+What can you do with Work log?

-If you’re the team leader:
+If you’re a team leader, you can:

-View a user’s or team’s activity data.
+- View a user’s or team’s activity data.

-Understand a contributor’s typical work pattern and identify breaks in that pattern.
+- Understand a contributor’s typical work pattern and identify breaks in that pattern.